Last Updated on March 2, 2021 by Camilla Gill

-This guide is going to explain what it’s like teaching English in Spain from an English teacher who is living in Seville.
+This guide is going to explain what it’s like teaching English in Seville, Spain from an English teacher who is living in there right now.
 All about what it’s like to teach abroad and answer all your burning questions!

 Did 2020 shake up your life like one of James Bond’s martinis?
 Do I even dare to ask exactly how many festivals, graduation ceremonies, travel plans and even your seemingly casual brunch plans were thrown away into the rubbish?

 In 2021, most people just want the opportunity to make even the simplest everyday things a pleasure.
 And that’s exactly why I decided leave the UK and move to Spain to teach English.

 So what do you want to know about first?
 What is life like?
 What is teaching like?
 How much will you get paid as a teacher?
 How to find accommodation?